initialize project

 Before starting the execution in the cluster, it is recommended to first check the configurations.

-vast configuration list
+vast config list

 Check Result of a Single Execution